How to Research a Legal Problem: A Guide for Non-Lawyers

 LexisNexis is a legal research tool that includes case law, statutes, and regulations.
 LexisNexis Patron Access is a service purchased by the law library and provided to the public.
 If you are unable to visit the library, Lexis currently offers a free trial ID that allows you to use LexisNexis remotely for 7 days.
 For technical questions please see the latest videos, guides and other resources to help you research more efficiently.

-Westlaw Edge is a legal research database, and use is normally allowed only in the Law Library.
-Westlaw is offering patron access passwords that will allow use for 7 days.
-You need to register in order to use the service.
+Westlaw Edge is a legal research database that you can use in the Law Library.
 This guide shows you how to find cases in Westlaw.
 This guide shows you how to find briefs, trial court documents, jury verdicts, secondary sources (including Washington Practice), and more.